Service Level Agreement for cloud products

-Problems with viewing, creating, editing issues and viewing boards (Jira Cloud Premium)
+Viewing, creating, and editing issues and viewing boards (Jira Software)

-Problems with viewing, creating, and editing pages and adding comments (Confluence Cloud Premium)
+Viewing, creating, and editing pages and adding comments (Confluence)

 Report your problem and get help.
 To do that, submit a technical support request at support.atlassian.com/contact.

 Request a compensation credit.
-After you submit a technical support ticket, you have until the 15th after the month when the eligible problem occurred to submit a compensation request.
+After you submit a technical support ticket, you have until the 15th the month after the problem occurred to submit a compensation request.
 To do that, submit a separate SLA compensation request, as explained in the next section.

-You can submit a request if you have one of the following roles for your product’s site:
+You can submit a request for a product if you have one of the following roles:

-Billing contact and/or technical contact.
+Billing contact or technical contact.
 See who has these roles at my.atlassian.com

-Site admin and/or organization admin.
+Site admin for the product or organization admin.
 Learn more about admin permissions

 To submit a request: